abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

  How can I interpret the ROC curve?
  </summary>

-- We cover more details in lecture but there is additional description within [Fawcett, 2006](https://www.sciencedirect.com/science/article/pii/S016786550500303X) and usage for classification analysis within [Azari et al., 2018](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JA025391).
+- We cover more details in lecture but there is additional description within [Fawcett, 2006](https://www.sciencedirect.com/science/article/pii/S016786550500303X) and usage for classification analysis within space physics check out [Azari et al., 2018](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JA025391).
 </details>

 # Lab 8